odow/StochOptFormat/README.md

 SOF is a JSON document.
 The problem is stored as a single JSON object.
 JSON objects are key-value mappings enclused by curly braces.

-The file begins with three self-explanatory optional metadata fields:
+The file begins with four self-explanatory optional metadata fields:
 `name::String`, `author::String`, `date::String`, and `description::String`.

 Note: In the following, `name::String` means that the key of an object is `name`